 Advertise the position.
 It is important to enter the initiation of every recruitment process with the presumption that an international applicant may be hired for the position.
 To help the international faculty with any future visa or permanent residency endeavors, there are a few requirements that must be met along the way.
 There are two types of recruitment that can be done under the labor certification process:

 a) The first type, the one that California State University, Fullerton will use most of the time, is available for college and university professors and it is called “special handling” recruitment.
 This method of recruitment involves those positions which include “some actual classroom teaching” and can be pursued for tenure track positions.

 i.
 This type only requires that one national print ad be placed – for example, in the Chronicle of Higher Education.

 ii.
 The bargaining representative must also be notified (This is completed by Academic Employment Services).

 iii.
 The ETA 9089, the Application for Permanent Employment Certification – the second step for permanent residency – must be filed within 18 months of the date of selection by the Search Committee (or hiring by the appointing authority) of an international faculty member.
-Under this process, the search committee must be able to show that the foreign national was more qualified.

 iv.
 Selective Recruitment also requires that the University notify the bargaining representative of the job opportunity by providing them with an internal job notice or “Notice of Filing” with information about the position.
 This Notice should be posted during the advertisement for the position for 10 consecutive days.